Physician Assistant Studies, MPA

 Goal 1

-The program supports students academically during their physician assistant training in order for them to achieve their academic and professional goals.
+The Physician Assistant (PA) program supports students academically and socioemotionally during their professional training so they can achieve their academic and professional goals.

 Starting with a thoughtful and fair admission process and continued support to the students throughout the program, we strive to maintain a low attrition and deceleration rate.
 Students are challenged with a rigorous medical curriculum while being supported by the faculty and administration through a low student-to-faculty ratio, academic advising, wellness programming and continuous socioemotional support.